Package 'quickdag'

 verbose

 Indicate whether to print node and edge dataframes to the console.
-See NOTE below.
+See Details below.
 Defaults to TRUE.

 Logical.
 Check whether the graph conforms to the rules of DAGs.
 Defaults to TRUE.